 The Science Board decides if the proposals are eligible.

 Based on the Assessor reviews, the Science Board decides which proposals progress for impact assessment.
-Results are announced.

 Independent Assessors review proposals against the impact assessment criteria, and where relevant, the Vision Mātauranga policy.
-Based on the Assessor evaluations and portfolio balance, the Science